silverbluemx/SE_SoftLandingManager/README.md

 ### Designed for use with:
 - inverse square law gravity mods such as Real Orbits
 - high speed limit mods such as 1000 m/s speed mod

-If you're not using both of these, then the script won't work well but also is not really needed.
+The script also works if you're not using these (some configuration parameters should be changed to improve operation)
 - ships with not a lof of margin for vertical thrust (ex : lift to weight ratio of 1.5)

 ### Functions: